jon-savage75/grandma-project/README.md

 The problem associated with acquiring a random number between 1930 to 1950 is that the rand() function cannot return a number from within a range NOT starting at zero.
-In order to get around this, I simply asked the rand() function to return a random number within the range of the difference between 1930 and 1950 (20), and then added it to the earliest possible year (1930).
+In order to get around this, I simply asked the rand() function to return a random number within the range of the difference between 1930 and 1950 (20, or rand(21)), and then added it to the earliest possible year (1930).

 In order to force the user to say 'BYE' three times in a row before exiting the program, I contained the user's answers and grandma's responses within a WHILE loop